Active Pharmaceutical Ingredient Market worth $248.3 billion by 2025

 In 2019, the innovative APIs segment accounted for the largest share of the active pharmaceutical ingredients market

-Based on type, the active pharmaceutical ingredients market is segmented into innovative and generic APIs.
+Based on type, the Active Pharmaceutical Ingredient Market is segmented into innovative and generic APIs.
 The innovative APIs segment accounted for the largest share of the global active pharmaceutical ingredients market in 2019.
 Increased FDA approvals for new molecular entities, high price of innovative APIs as compared to the generic drugs, increased focus on R&D by the innovator API companies are the factors contributing towards the growth of the innovative APIs segment.

 Download PDF Brochure@